neoaggelos/sdlu/test/README.txt

 ================================================================================

-testbutton    : Simple example with buttons testcollision : Collision detection between two rects testcolorkey  : Simple example of loading textures with(out) a color-key testcombo     : Simple combo box example
+testbutton    : Simple example with buttons testcolorkey  : Simple example of loading textures with(out) a color-key testcombo     : Simple combo box example
 testfiledialog: Showcase how to create a simple open file dialog
-testfilesystem: Simple program that lists contents of a directory testgl        : Loads an OpenGL texture and blits it on the screen testgles2     : Simple SDL2 + OpenGLES2 example testini       : Shows how to use the ini file handling API testmath      : Simple vector addition with SDLU math API testmulticopy : Creates a tile-map from a single tile (uses RenderMultiCopy) testrender    : Draws a circle and a filled polygon testrender2   : Mixing pure OpenGL with the SDL2 Render API testsprite    : Simple SDLU sprites example testtext      : Shows off the text rendering API testturtle    : Draws a rectangle using the turtle drawing API
+testfilesystem: Simple program that lists contents of a directory testfont      : Tests the text rendering API testgl        : Loads an OpenGL texture and blits it on the screen testgles2     : Simple SDL2 + OpenGLES2 example testini       : Shows how to use the ini file handling API testrender    : Draws a circle and a filled polygon testrender2   : Mixing pure OpenGL with the SDL2 Render API testsprite    : Simple SDLU sprites example testtext      : Tests the old deprecated text rendering API